logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-with-databases/_index.md

 An additional benefit of these actions is that your test can use a database to supply its test data, rather than relying on internal data sets or external text files.
 Databases are often a preferable choice for the storage and generation of test data.

-**Note:** In order to query a database, you must be familiar with SQL commands.
+{{<note>}} In order to query a database, you must be familiar with SQL commands.
 A variety of good references and tutorials on SQL are available, including this [SQL Tutorial](http://www.w3schools.com/sql/) from W3Schools.

 ## Prerequisites